AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 }
 ```

 Each time we call `EmitVertex`, the vector currently set to `gl_Position` is added to the output primitive.
-Whenever ``
+Whenever `EndPrimitive` is called, all emitted vertices for this primitive are combined into the specified output render primitive.
+By repeatedly calling `EndPrimitive`